Make Love (Gucci Mane song): Background

 The collaboration marks the first time after seven years Mane and Minaj were on a song together.
 The song also marks the first time the pair worked together since they exchanged heated words on Twitter in 2013.

 On February 23, 2017, Mane announced on his Twitter that he was dropping the "hardest song of the year" at midnight.
 A music video soon followed.

-On the track, Minaj takes shots at Remy Ma, who previously released "Money Shower" which was allegedly aimed at Minaj.
+On the track, Minaj takes shots at Remy Ma, who previously released "Money Showers" which was allegedly aimed at Minaj.

 Critical reception

 The song received highly positive reviews from critics, most comparing Minaj's verse to her "Monster" verse.
 Vanessa Okoth-Obbo of Pitchfork praised the song, saying "Gucci's already claiming this is the 'hardest song of the year', and his swaggering verses find him extolling his fame, wealth, and finer things in life".
-Daniel Kreps of Rolling Stone wrote "Minaj appears on the second half of 'Make Love' to deliver a feisty verse that takes aim at an unnamed challenger to her throne: 'You see, silly rabbit / To be the queen of rap / You gotta sell records / You gotta get plaques / S, plural / Like the S on my chest / Now sit your dumb ass down / You got an 'F' on the test', she says on the track."
+Daniel Kreps of Rolling Stone wrote "Minaj appears on the second half of 'Make Love' to deliver a feisty verse that takes aim at an unnamed challenger to her throne: 'You see, silly rabbit / To be the queen of rap / You gotta sell records / You gotta get plaques / S, plural / Like the S on my chest / Now sit your dumb ass down / You got an 'F' on your test', she says on the track."
 The Musical Hype gave the track a three and half star rating, stating "'Make Love' truly has little to do with sex… Gucci flexes ('Damn, who colder than me?').
 Nicki shuts it down ('I rep Queens where they listen to a bunch of Nas / I'm a yes and these b*tches is a bunch of nahs').
 This isn't totally new from the ATL rapper or his partner-in-crime, but it works out sensationally all in all."
 The Fader's Will Bundy called the song "a bar-heavy banger with a twinkly melodic loop that feels a little like a throwback to 'Freaky Gurl'".
 Bundy also stated: "for the record, Nicki is going hard, and it kinda feels personal".